nickbaldwin-monster/adinfo/readme.md

 4. Click 'Load unpacked'
 5. Select the `dist` directory

-## todo
+## capabilities todo
+- check schema! e.g. enrichments vs posting info, what is mandatory etc
 - install testing library etc
 - add further info into jobs - for display in extended section
 - move stateful settings stuff into Settings
 - replicate stateful stuff in Display
+- hover interaction - show info?
- - hover interactions
+- hover - highlight item in table?
+- select item in table - highlight job in list?
 - reference list of jobs in state (for selection, hover interactions)
 - export info into excel
 - export info into json
 - filter?
 - use interface checking libraries?
+- add link to job
+- add link to datadog
+- add link to webadmin
+- make search info available too
+- show settings within page too

+## code todo
+- check schema! e.g. enrichments vs posting info, what is mandatory etc
+- refactor display component!

+## questions
+- what info to show / not show in table?!
+- what settings should there be?
+- where should the table be shown?
+- settings within the page (rather than popup)?

 ## todo later
 - add licence keys to env var for build/CI (see kendo doc)

 ## info